 The Company is not yet generating revenue, has incurred substantial operating losses since its inception and expects to continue to incur significant operating losses for the foreseeable future as it executes on its product development plan and may never become profitable.
-As of September 30, 2024, the Company had an accumulated deficit of \$101.0 million.
-Due to uncertainties regarding future operations of the Company for an ongoing Phase 1b/2a trial of AJ201, a potential Phase 3 safety study for IV tramadol, and the expansion of the Company's development portfolio within neuroscience with the consummation of the transaction with Baergic Bio, Inc. ("Baergic"), the Company will need to secure additional funds through equity or debt offerings, including through at-the-market ("ATM") offerings or other potential sources, the timing of which is unknown at this time.
-The Company will require additional funds to cover operational expenses over the next 12 months.
+As of March 31, 2025, the Company had an accumulated deficit of \$104.4 million.
+Due to uncertainties regarding future operations of the Company for a potential Phase 3 safety study for IV tramadol, and the expansion of the Company's development portfolio within neuroscience with the consummation of the transaction with Baergic Bio, Inc. ("Baergic"), the Company will need to secure additional funds through equity or debt offerings, the timing of which is unknown at this time.
 The Company cannot be certain that additional funding will be available to it on acceptable terms, or at all.
 These factors individually and collectively cause substantial doubt about the Company's ability to continue as a going concern to exist within one year from the date of this report.
 The consolidated financial statements do not include any adjustments to the carrying amounts and classification of assets, liabilities, and reported expenses that may be necessary if the Company were unable to continue as a going concern.